What Is A Prolapsed Disc & How Is It Treated?

 What Are The Treatment Options For A Prolapsed Slipped Disc?

 Treatment of a disc prolapse must focus on repairing damaged tissues, including muscles, ligaments, joints, and spinal discs, naturally and non-invasively.
 Physicians prescribe painkillers or injections with or without physiotherapy.
 Some may find relief for some time with these practices.
 However, most will experience frequent flare-ups post-treatment.

 Treatment of slip discs through medication and physiotherapy when the prescribed physiotherapy is focused and slip-disc-specific.
 General neck or back physiotherapy may feel good but fails to provide lasting relief.
 A proposed disc should never be surgically operated on or injected with corticosteroids.

 A suitable method of treating slipped disks, including bulging, prolapsed, or herniated discs, is through a combination of slipped-disc-specific methods of chiropractic combined with physiotherapy and personalized rehabilitation.
 The best treatment system for slip discs caused by herniations, bulges, or prolapses is through the integrative approaches of NSD Therapy®.
 NSD Therapy® systems of slipped-disc treatments incorporating evidence-based chiropractic methods combined with slipped-disc-specific physiotherapy and rehabilitation through specialized therapeutic devices and manual procedures that target the slipped disc's damaged tissues to repair and reverse the severity or extent of the damage.

-The initial medical treatment for a patient with a neck or the back prolapsed disc can include muscle relaxers, anti-inflammatory medications, or pain killers.
-It is important to note that medication, painkillers, or anti-inflammatory meds will not repair or cure slipped discs, including the prolapsed disc.
+The initial medical treatment for a patient with a prolapsed disc in the neck or back can include muscle relaxers, anti-inflammatory medications, or painkillers.
+It is important to note that medication, analgesics, or anti-inflammatory meds will not repair or cure slipped discs, including the prolapsed disc.